 These are the people who were “supposed to know things and make great decisions,” yet they didn’t even know how many staff they had.
 He had hoped to learn about decision-making.
 Instead, “Like Moses, I got to the mountain top.
 Unlike Moses, I didn’t see anything.”

-What he took away from that experience and which I am trying to absorb is that data has to be right and it has to be complete if a company wants to be a ‘data-driven’ organisation.
+What he took away from that experience, and that which I am trying to absorb, is that data has to be right and it has to be complete if a company wants to be a ‘data-driven’ organization.
 Otherwise it is ‘almost data-driven’ and that, he said, is terrible.
 Worse, “most companies we know now are ‘almost data-driven’.”

 He described that state as like being in the ‘dead man’s land’ on a tennis court.
 I don’t play tennis so he had to explain: when a player is at the baseline, they are the least vulnerable.
 When at the net, they are the most aggressive.
 In between the two, they are in the most dangerous area of the court: ‘dead man’s land’.

-Changing the game now is the emergence of ‘software as a service’ (SaaS), which is what he is offering at OrbitMI.
-It is cloud computing and its users accesses it remotely.
-There is no need to develop and install bespoke software and it lowers the barriers of entry to the ‘data-driven’ club.
+What's now changing the game is the emergence of ‘software as a service’ (SaaS), which is what OrbitMI offers.
+It utilizes cloud computing, and its users accesses it remotely.
+There is no need to develop and install bespoke software, and it lowers the barriers of entry to the ‘data-driven’ club.
 “You don’t have to develop it.
 You don’t have to deliver it.
 You don’t have to test it.
 It’s all done,” he said.

 It reminds me again of the view from my window.
 I spend hours in the garden cutting the grass, weeding the borders and painting the shed.
 Like in-house software, I have bought it, I have to service it and I cannot easily reconfigure it.
 Yet it is the field beyond – for which I have no responsibility –that has delivered life-changing respite.

 To find out more about how Orbit's SaaS platform can help your company become data-driven, click below.